 Chief Financial Officer

-Mark is our Chief Financial Officer.
+Mark is our Executive Vice President, Chief Financial Officer.

 Mark holds a BA in government and history from Bowdoin College and is a Chartered Financial Analyst.